Observatories and observations¶

 - moon_brightness

-.
-Alternatively, the moon-target separation [deg] can be given directly here.
+'superbright','bright','gray'or'dark'.
+Alternatively, the moon-sun separation [deg] can be given directly here.

 - moon_brightness